hannemann/vdr-hls-web-player/readme.md

 * preset={your preset}
 * debug={debugHls|debug|warn|info}

-## Chrome
-Video should start automatically if you click on a channel item

-## Firefox
-Click on a channel item and hit the play button of the video element to start streaming

-## Android Chrome
-Click on a channel item and hit the play button of the video element to start streaming

-## ios
-If picture appears immediately hit the same channel button again and the stream should work.

 ## Presets
 You can find my presets in the folder xmlapi.
 Please note that 'nv' prefixed presets work only with a ffmpeg version with compiled nvenc support.
 If you want to compile in nvenc support you need a kepler graphics chip.